PhrozenIO/PowerRemoteDesktop/README.md

 <..snip..>
 ```

-If you don't see them, run the following commands and check back.
+If the modules are not showing up, try running the following commands and then check again:

 ```powershell
 Import-Module PowerRemoteDesktop_Server